Arkaprava-Gupta/function-key-lock-software/README.md

 # Function key lock (Windows)

 **How to use:**
 Double click the icon (of exe file) to run it.
 Download the exe file for hassle free usage...for enthusiasts I will recommend modifying the .ahk script to fulfill custom needs

 **Purpose:**
-It was created for my needs on a laptop on which I have to press the fn key and F1-F3 or F7-F8 keys for volume or brightness controls.
+It was created for my needs on a laptop (Asus Tuf a15) on which I have to press the fn key and F1-F3 or F7-F8 keys for volume or brightness controls.
 I did not have the option to lock fn:
 1)by fn+capslock or fn+ esc
 2)or by a software provided by the OEM